planetlabs/es_fluent/README.rst

 Having created a QueryBuilder instance, you're likely going to want to add filter criteria.
-There are two ways of doing this: importing the filter class directly and creating an instance of a filter by hand then agumenting your QueryBuilder instance:
+There are two ways of doing this: importing the filter class directly and creating an instance of a filter by hand then augmenting your QueryBuilder instance:

 .. code-block:: python